 - Tuberous Sceloris Complex (TSC) is a genetic mutation that leads to changes in your skin, brain, kidney, and heart and can increase your chances of developing Kidney Cancer

-- Smoking: About 30% of Kidney Cancers in men and 25% in women are believed to have been the cause of cancer.
+- Smoking: About 30% of Kidney Cancers in men and 25% in women are believed to have been caused due to smoking.
 Smoking pipes, cigars, and cigarettes greatly heighten your chances of developing Kidney Cancer

 - Exposure to Hazardous Substances: A person exposed to hazardous substances like cadmium and asbestos, which are used in production factories for batteries and plastics can increase your risk of developing Kidney Cancer.

 - Obesity and Poor Nutrition: Kidney Cancer has often been attributed to a high-fat diet.
-It can cause obesity and increase your chances of developing Kidney Cancer.
+It can lead to obesity.
 Know how you can maintain a healthy weight here.

 How Can You Prevent Kidney Cancer?